-In fact a lot of teachers believe that L1 use in EFL classes must be discouraged because of many reasons.
+In fact, a lot of teachers believe that L1 use in EFL classes must be discouraged because of many reasons.

 - Use of L1 may become a habit that both learners and teachers may resort to whenever a difficulty is encountered.

 - When using L1 to teach EFL students, errors may emerge due to the L1 transfer.
 Examples of errors range from vocabulary to grammar.
 French learners for example may be misled by the similarity between the French word “actuellement” and the English word “actually”.
-In spite of the similarity, the meaning of these vocabulary items differ.
-The French “actuellement” mean “now” or “at the moment” while “actually” in English means “really”.
-The Arab learners may also encounter difficulties related to the syntactic structures of sentences.
+Despite the similarity, the meaning of these vocabulary items differ.
+The French “actuellement” means “now” or “at the moment” while “actually” in English means “really”.
+Arab learners may also encounter difficulties related to the syntactic structures of sentences.
 In Arabic, the sentence structure is V-S-O while English sentences are built following the S-V-O structure.
 Arabic and English also differ morphologically.
 The morphology in Arabic is non-linear while in English it is linear.

 - The use of L1 in EFL classes hinders the provision of enough comprehensible input, a prerequisite for acquiring any language.